MinhoSong/MinhoSong.github.io/index.md

 <p>
   Hello!
 I am a postdoc working at <a href="https://www.skku.edu">Sunkyunkwan University</a>.
-  I'm deeply interested in combinatorics, with a specific focus on Riordan group theory and enumerative combinatorics.
+  I'm interested in combinatorics, with a specific focus on Riordan group theory and enumerative combinatorics.
+<h></h>
   <a href="TBF.md">Curriculum vitae</a>
 </p>